AnonZebra/psychopy-infant-audiovis-et/README.md

 ### Visual stimuli
 The visual stimuli consist of:
-* Faces
+* Faces (photos)
     - From the [Chicago Face Database](https://www.chicagofaces.org/)(CFD).
 Note that the actual face images aren't included in this repository, for data sensitivity/copyright reasons.
 Please visit the CFD site to download their material and use it to replace the placeholder images in the subdirectories of 'stimuli/visual/social' yourself (look at the filenames to see which CFD images were used).
 If you do use the CFD material, __please remember to give credit as described on the CFD website__.
+    - Include equal number of female and male faces.
+    - The CFD includes data on ethnicity of faces.
+Focus wasn't on this at all in the original experiment, but faces were selected such that the ethnicity-related proportions would very roughly correspond to actual proportions in the population of Sweden in 2021.
-* Man-made objects
+* Man-made objects (photos)
     - For attributions, see 'stimuli/stimuli_attributions.xlsx'.
-* Natural objects
+* Natural objects (photos)
     - For attributions, see 'stimuli/stimuli_attributions.xlsx'.
-* Computer-rendered geometrical 3D shapes)
+* Geometrical shapes (3D computer renditions)
-    - These were designed and rendered by designer Amanda Gren, using CAD software.
+    - These were designed and rendered by designer and engineering student Amanda Gren, using CAD software.

 ### Auditory stimuli
 The auditory stimuli consist of:
 * Swedish spoken words/exclamations
-    - These were recorded by research assistants (?)
-Andrietta Stadin and Oskar ??? at Uppsala University.
+    - These were recorded by research assistants Andrietta Stadin and Oskar Allerstrand at Uppsala University.
-    - These include recordings of both male and female voices, and these are categorized separately by the experiment.
+    - Include recordings of both male and female voices.
 * Various objects likely to be in the infant's daily surroundings
     - For attributions, see 'stimuli/stimuli_attributions.xlsx'.